sbignet/pdf2xml/README.md

       --validate => to validate a xml file before to converse it in pdf file -h, --help => print this help

+A xsd file is included to check xml input.

 Exemple:

 	To converse a pdf in a xml file